 Texts in Conversation

-Revelation’s image of a divine figure wielding a sharp sword echoes the Wisdom of Solomon, which describes God's word descending from heaven like a warrior with a sword during Egypt's judgment.
-In Wisdom, this poetic retelling of the Exodus story personifies the divine command as an active force or agent.
+Revelation’s image of Jesus holding a sword echoes the Wisdom of Solomon, where God's word descends from heaven like a warrior with a sword during Egypt's judgment.
+In Wisdom, this retelling of Exodus personifies the divine command as an active agent.

 Share: